Origins of Hinduism

 The Buddha’s teachings

-The basic tenants of the Buddhist faith are called the Four Noble Truths and the Eightfold Path.
+The basic tenets of the Buddhist faith are called the Four Noble Truths and the Eightfold Path.
 The Four Noble Truths are meant to uncover one’s eyes of the dust from the secular world and show the practitioner that:

 - Life is suffering: it is suffering because we are not perfect nor is the world in which we live perfect.